The festive season is a time of indulgence, and St. Stephens Episcopal Church is welcoming back its chocolate festival this Sunday.

 “There will also be a hot chocolate station,” said Arnold.
 “The kids and adults will love it.”

-You can enjoy this feast of chocolate for a donation of $10 for five chocolate items; you can eat them at the event, or to take home.
+Tickets for the Chocolate Festival are $10 for five chocolate items to eat at the event, or to take home.
 Tickets are available at the door.

-In addition to chocolate and more chocolate, entertainment will be provided by Cynthia White, who has volunteered to play the pipe organ, and the Colusa High School brass ensemble will also perform.
+In addition to chocolate and more chocolate, entertainment will be provided by Cynthia White, who will play the pipe organ, and the Colusa High School Carnegie Quartet will also play.

 “We will have fresh, decorated wreaths from Oregon available for sale,” said Arnold.